What is an eye infection?

 Don't rub the eye — this may cause further damage.

 Don't put anything except water or contact lens saline rinse in the eye.
-And don't use eye drops unless emergency personnel tell you to do so.
+And don't use eye drops unless emergency personnel tells you to do so.

 4. Seek emergency medical assistance